Got a Question?

-Perineal Tear Compensation Claims
+Perineal Tear Compensation Amounts

 A perineal tear is one of the most unpleasant things that can happen during childbirth.
 In most cases, this issue can be avoided through other treatments, such as a C-Section or Episiotomy.
 If you’ve suffered a perineal tear during childbirth, then you may be entitled to make a claim for medical negligence compensation.
 Tears of this kind aren’t just painful and unpleasant, they can also cause serious issues to other parts of your body.
 It is common, for example, for perineal tears to cause serious injuries to the anal muscle.